Pennsylvania woman charged with DUI bites officer during arrest, prosecutors say

 BODIES OF MARRIED COUPLE PULLED FROM RIVER IN PENNSYLVANIA, CHILD FOUND IN CAR NEARBY: POLICE

-Hayes, of Bensalem, Pennsylvania, a half hour from Philadelphia, allegedly “displayed signs of intoxication” at the bank, and officers conducted field sobriety tests.
+Hayes, of Bensalem, Pennsylvania, a half hour from Philadelphia, allegedly “displayed signs of intoxication” when she was questioned at the bank, and officers conducted field sobriety tests.

 However, once police tried to arrest her, she allegedly attacked two Seaside Park officers, causing minor injuries, and bit a New Jersey State Park police sergeant on his leg.